 Who should use it:

-It offers you access to all your country’s data.
-PayLab is one of the few on our list of the best salary benchmarking tools that provide salary information for countries outside the US.
-It offers sample salaries of nearly 700 job positions in over 35 countries in Europe, Africa, and Asia.
-This will help those businesses that hire internationally with offering competitive salaries.
+PayLab is one of the few on my list of the best salary comparison tools that provide compensation information for countries outside the US.
+It offers sample salaries of more than 700 job positions in over 35 countries in Europe, Africa, and Asia.
+This is great if you hire internationally and want to offer competitive salaries.

-- Versatile Salary Tool: The Salary Tool lets you compare positions, see an overview of financial and non-financial benefits, and save reports as PDF or CSV.
+- Versatile salary tool: Its salary tool lets you compare positions, see an overview of financial and nonfinancial benefits, and save reports as PDF or CSV.
 If your employee does tasks from multiple positions or you cannot find a comparable job, you can view the salaries of multiple positions to get a feel for an appropriate pay scale.

 Pros

-- Has an online salary comparison summary that’s simple yet easy to understand
+- It has an online salary comparison summary that’s simple yet easy to understand

 - Salary database covers 35,000 job titles